galactixx/unix-perms/README.md

-# py_perms
+# unix_perms
-Manage and interpret Linux file permissions with a Python package that provides intuitive tools for creating, validating, and describing permission codes.
+Manage and interpret Unix file permissions with a Python package that provides intuitive tools for creating, validating, and describing permission codes.